 Because the nature of the nonlinear mixture is not known a priori, it is difficult to choose an appropriate function space.
 We used polynomials with relatively high degree.
 A problem with this choice is that high polynomials generate extremely sparse data distributions.
-Depending on the input data at hand, it may be more robust to use other basis functions such as radial basis functions or kernel approaches, although for SFA, these tend to be computationally more expensive.
+Depending on the input data at hand, it may be more robust to use other basis functions such as radial basis functions or kernel approaches (Böhmer et al., 2012), although for SFA, these tend to be computationally more expensive.

 The suitability of the function space is one of the key determinants for the quality of the estimation of the first source.
 If this estimate is not accurate but has significant contributions from other sources, the nonlinear versions of the estimate that are projected out are not accurate, either.
 The projection step may thus remove aspects of the second source and thereby impair the estimate of the second source.
-We expect that for many sources, these errors will accumulate so that estimates for faster sources will not be trustworthy.
+For many sources, these errors accumulate so that estimates for faster sources will not be trustworthy, an effect that is clearly visible in the simulations with more sources.
 This problem might be further engraved by the increasing eigenvalue density discussed above.